Chionogentias diemensis

 Chionogentias diemensis (syn.
 Gentianella diemensis) is a flowering herbaceous alpine plant in the family Gentianaceae, endemic to the island of Tasmania in Australia.
 It is commonly known as the Tasmanian mountain gentian.
 Chionogentias diemensis has been classified into two sub-species: the Tasmanian snow-gentian (Chionogentias diemensis subsp. diemensis) and the Ben Lomond snow-gentian (Chionogentias diemensis subsp. plantaginea).

 Description

-Chionogentias diemensis is an erect alpine herb up to 30cm high.
+Chionogentias diemensis is an erect alpine herb up to 30 cm high.
 Basal leaves are in a rosette, they are lanceolate to spatulate in shape with a prominent central vein.
 Stem leaves are stalkless and opposite.
 The colour of the stem and leaves can be bright green, but more commonly a dark purplish grey.

 Flowers have 5 petals and are pure white or have grey-violet veins.
 Flowers can be solitary or in clusters, with sympodial branching.
 White, bowl-shaped flowers are able to attract many different types of insect pollinators, especially in regions where pollinators are scarce.
 Flowering occurs in alpine summer between February and April.